pyTooling/Actions/doc/JobTemplate/Cleanup/ArtifactCleanup.rst

 ArtifactCleanUp
 ###############

-This job removes artifacts which were used to exchange data from job to job.
+This job removes artifacts which were used to exchange data between jobs.

 .. topic:: Features